Making the Band: Season 3

 Da Band effectively ended its career at the end of the third season of the show, when P. Diddy dissolved the group during the season finale.
 However, he still wanted to work with Babs and Ness, calling them hip hop's next "Bonnie and Clyde".
 Babs went on the promote the underground rap battle "Queen of the Ring" featured on YouTube and Ness was able to release a song called "My Hood" under the name E. Ness, though it did not chart.
-Diddy also kept Chopper, now known as Young City, with the label, who signed with Bad Boy South.
+Though not selected to be chosen to stay at the end of season 3, Diddy also kept Chopper, now known as Young City.
+Chopper was then signed to Bad Boy South.
 Sara Stokes, Frederick and Dylan John were the remaining three members of Da Band to be dropped completely from Bad Boy.

-Making the Band 3
+Making the Band 3: Danity Kane

 The third iteration of Making the Band started on March 3, 2005, and aired for three seasons, finishing on August 10, 2006.
 It centered on the musical group Danity Kane.
 Home base interiors were again designed by Ron Norsworthy.